stefizuzu/Twitter-Picture-Uploader/README.md

 # Twitter-Picture-Uploader
-Use Twitter API to upload picture on your Twitter profile
+Use Twitter API to upload a picture on your Twitter profile

 Client: